yuvalpress/version-notifier/README.md

 # Version Notifier
-**Version Notifier** - your Friendly Neighborhood Spiderman, only geeker :eyeglasses:
+🕷 **Version Notifier** - your Friendly Neighborhood Spiderman, only geeker 🤓

 Version Notifier is a modern solution for the "being notified" aspect of each Techy's day-to-day work.
 By using it, you'll be notified for any new global repository release you choose to be notified about.